getsentry/rfcs/text/0063-sdk-crash-monitoring.md

 ### Option 1: Detect during event processing <a name="option-1"></a>

 During event processing, after processing the stacktrace, the server detects if a crash stems from any of our SDKs by looking at the top frames of the stacktrace.
-If the server detects that it does, it could duplicate the event and store it in a special-cased sentry org where each SDK gets its project.
+If the server detects that it does, it duplicates the event and stores it in a special-cased sentry org where each SDK gets its project.

 A good candidate to add this functionality is the `event_manager`.
 Similarly, where we call [`_detect_performance_problems`](https://github.com/getsentry/sentry/blob/4525f70a1fb521445bbb4c9250b2e15e05b059c3/src/sentry/event_manager.py#L2461), we could add an extra function called `detect_sdk_crashes`.

-As we’d only make this visible to Sentry employees, we might not have to strip out any data cause of data privacy reasons, as employees could view the original events anyways.
-Of course, employees would need to go through the _admin portal and form.

 ### Pros <a name="option-1-pros"></a>